spencertiberi/manual50/notes/thecs50apclassroom.md

 ##### 5. Networking and the Internet (2 - 3 weeks)
 - Sample topics include:
-  - internet technologies
+  - Internet technologies
-  - routing
+  - Routing
-  - html/css
+  - HTML/CSS
-  - cybersecurity and cyberattacks
+  - Cybersecurity and cyberattacks
     - Pull in current events such as the Google Docs phishing scam.
 - Big Ideas
   - The Internet